write-for-us-300x224

 We have five editors on MMO whose job it is to proofread everything and check for grammar and spelling.
 But in all honesty, the best editor of anything you write is you.

-Every post is like a painting, and before an artist signs his name to it, he or she makes sure they are proud of their work.
+Every post is like a painting, and before an artist signs his or her name to it, he or she makes sure he or she is proud of their work.
 The same should hold true when you write.
 Once you hit publish you’ve just owned your work and have put your name to it.

 We will do everything we can to make you look good, but the bottom line is that you are what your writing says you are.
 Be your best.